Bike Fitting – The Bike Medicine Approach

 Correct, unrestricted breathing is mandatory for best performance on the bike.
 With any position change, we check for any form of restriction and look to optimize the flow of respiration.
 Since cycling is a dynamic activity, we carefully check the range of vision and how it is affected by various handlebar heights.
 This allows us to obtain an optimal positioning without compromising safety.
 Too low of an upper body position often does not allow a rider to comfortably look far enough ahead.

 Keeping the airway open and unrestricted is a prime consideration.
 So is the diaphragm usage and intercostal expansion.
 Any form of breathing restriction is a performance penalty.
-Having a correct bike fitting can be a tremendous boost for your cycling performance, through increased comfort and the ability to product greater speed, power delivery and freedom from injury.
+Having a correct bike fitting can be a tremendous boost for your cycling performance, through increased comfort and the ability to produce greater speed, power delivery and freedom from injury.

 All too often, people are fitted to a preconceived image, not for their best actual performance and long term comfort.